You have no items in your shopping cart.

 Are you shorter or more petite than most individuals?
 Have a difficult time finding a chair?
 Here at SitBetter, we talk to customers everyday who are frustrated because most office chairs are just not designed to fit their body type.
 Because they are sitting in a chair that is too big for their frame, they inevitably end up experiencing back pain from sitting too far forward on their chair's seat which then eliminates support on their back.
 Lucky for petite individuals, Sitbetter has a whole selection of petite office chairs, however with such a wide selection it can be hard to determine which will work best for their needs.
 Luckily, we have broken down our top ten list to help petite individuals select the right chair for them.

 The Saffron I Dedicated Task Chair is similar to the GeoCentric mentioned above, both are made by the same manufacturer, ErgoCentric.
 The Saffron includes the same features as the GeoCentric including the available upgrades and standard features that already come with the chair.
-The main difference between the two chairs is the backrest, the Saffron’s backrest is flat and does not provide as much lower back support.
+The main difference between the two chairs is the backrest, the Saffron's backrest is flat and does not provide as much lower back support.
 However, for those smaller individuals that do not suffer from back pain and do not need a specialized backrest, this is a more economical choice.
-The smaller back size is also ideal for shorter individuals 5′ and under.
-Three seat sizes are available, including an extra small seat (generally good for people under 4’11″), a small seat (generally good for people 5′-5’4″), or a standard seat size (good for those over 5’4″ tall).
-View the Saffron by clicking here.
+The smaller back size is also ideal for shorter individuals 5' and under.
+Three seat sizes are available, including an extra small seat (generally good for people under 4'11"), a small seat (generally good for people 5'-5'4"), or a standard seat size (good for those over 5'4" tall).

 The Freedom Task Chair by Humanscale is one of the first chairs that revolutionized the modern ergonomic thought process for tasking.
 Its weight-sensitive recline set new standards for task chair performance and functionality to keep the sitter exceptionally comfortable while also lowering the risk of long-term injury.
-Comfortably made to fit 95% of the population, from a 5’0″ woman to a 6’4″ tall man weighing between 100-300 lbs.
+Comfortably made to fit 95% of the population, from a 5'0" woman to a 6'4" tall man weighing between 100-300 lbs.
 The contoured cushions are sculpted to closely follow body contours, which increases contact and decreases concentrated loads.
 The seat and backrest may be independently positioned to fit your exact body size.
 A shorter cylinder size is available for shorter individuals.
 Although this chair is a bit more of an investment, the 10 year warranty is further proof that this task chair is designed to last for years to come without defect or breaking.
-View this chair by clicking here.

-The Office Star model EM20222 is a simple, small, stylish, and sleek petite mesh back task chair by Office Star.
+The Allseating model 522 is a simple, small, stylish, and sleek petite task chair.
 If looking for a budget friendly petite chair that can be used for sitting in a few hours a day this is the chair for you.
-Featuring basic adjustments such as seat height adjustment, tilt control, tilt tension, and tilt lock, this chair can provide moderate adjustments when needed.
-It also features fixed T arms with mesh fabric pads on the armrests for additional comfort.
-The petite seat is offered in one size which is 19.25″ wide by 17″ deep by 16″-19.5″ high.
-View this chair by clicking here.
+Depending on the control mechanism you select it features basic adjustments such as seat height adjustment, tilt control, tilt tension, and tilt lock, this chair can provide moderate adjustments when needed.
+It also features several arm options dependent on your needs.
+The petite seat is offered in one size which is 17" wide by 15.5" deep by 15.5"-18.5" high.